A Brief History of The White T-Shirt

 A Certain Machismo

-After World War II the white t-shirt became a stand alone piece.
-Deemed acceptable as an ‘outerwear’ garment, worn in place of a casual buttoned shirt.
-It’s military heritage bought with it a certain amount of machismo, another reason for the white t-shirts’ popularity.
-However, it’s the basic white t-shirts’ simple design, versatility and blank-page quality that resonates.
-It can denote a hard-working-class status, symbolise rebellion, athleticism and sexiness all in one unique go.
+After World War II the white T-shirt became a standalone piece.
+Deemed acceptable as an ‘outerwear’ garment, it was often worn in place of a casual buttoned shirt.
+It’s military heritage bought with it a certain amount of machismo, another reason for the white T-shirt’s enduring popularity.
+Yet it’s the basic white t-shirt’s simple design, versatility and blank-page quality that resonates across generations and men from all walks of life.
+Its ability to denote a hard-working-class status, symbolise rebellion, athleticism and sexiness all at once is what separates this menswear essential.

 Originally, white was an inexpensive option for the British and American navies.
-It required no dyeing.
-And dirt and stains were impossible to hide too, which encouraged discipline with seamen battling heat in tropical climates and aforementioned uniform soiling dirty jobs.
-There was of course the introduction of logo emblazoned white t-shirts, and t-shirts in every colour you can imagine.
-However, the clean, basic and historic constitution of the white t-shirt make it the long-standing, all-conquering hero.
-A theory cemented by movie legends, and icons of style and sex-appeal; Marlon Brando and James Dean.
+It required no dyeing, and dirt and stains were impossible to hide too, which encouraged discipline with seamen battling heat in tropical climates and aforementioned uniform-soiling dirty jobs.
+There was of course the introduction of logo emblazoned white T-shirts, as well as t-shirts in every colour imaginable, but the clean, basic and historic constitution of the original white tee make it the long-standing, all-conquering hero.
+A theory cemented by movie legends, and timeless icons of style and sex-appeal such as Marlon Brando and James Dean.

 Crew or V-Neck